flwyd/vim-imp/README.md

 through quickfix errors because the compiler yelled at you for not importing something.

+Both `:ImpSuggest` and `:ImpFirst` accept multiple symbols in one command, e.g.
+`:ImpSuggest Model View Controller`, which will make a suggestion for each in turn.
+Partially-qualified imports are also supported, e.g. `:ImpFirst Math.min` to get `import static java.lang.Math.min;`.

 This README is meant to help you get started; for extensive documentation see `:help imp`.